Dads and work: getting it into perspective

 What you can do

-- Ask other dads you know about how they balance work and family or you could check out our online forum for expectant dads.
+- Ask other dads you know about how they balance work and family.

 - Before your baby is born, find out about family-friendly policies at your workplace, and discuss flexible work options with your manager.